-Theme Intervention Phases & key actions Ask Progress Lead more strategic one, for young people and adults We will deliver better with existing resources for example creating a local Apprenticeship Levy recovery plan • We are working with the GBSLEP to launch a new support so our SMEs can access our Apprenticeship Levy.
-This will ensure Birmingham businesses and residents gain the benefits from the Apprenticeship Levy that the Council generates • The Council's Employment Access Team will work with the LEP team to connect local jobseekers to opportunities created We'll deliver a new set of Supported Internships and Apprenticeships and Kickstart places across the Council, demonstrating that we're a supportive local employer when it matters most.
+Theme Theme Confirm our understanding of the short/medium term economic challenges and opportunities based on the evidence.
+Set out and further develop this Birmingham Economic Recovery Strategy - Jobs and Skills element.
+Establish a Jobs, Skills and Enterprise recovery board with strategic accountability for planning and delivery This will: Bring together a strategic picture of current and planned activity - there is lots going on but no strategic map.
+Address the disconnect between strategic dialogue and operational delivery at a local level.
+We should build on our ability to respond flexibly with required delivery and at pace/scale to local issues and learn from good practice in designing local interventions.
+Bring together skills activity with economic development and business support - align skills with job creation and employment opportunities Deliver supported internships, apprenticeships and Kickstart places throughout 2021 and 2022.
+Ask Progress Partners enhance visibility of progression routes in line with growth sectors and new sectors - link skills offer to business advice.
+We will deliver better with existing resources for example creating a local Apprenticeship Levy recovery plan. • We are working with the GBSLEP to launch a new support so our SMEs can access our Apprenticeship Levy.
+This will ensure Birmingham businesses and residents gain the benefits from the Apprenticeship Levy that the Council generates. • The Council's Employment Access Team will work with the LEP team to connect local jobseekers to opportunities created.
+We will deliver a new set of Supported Internships and Apprenticeships and Kickstart places across the Council, demonstrating that we're a supportive local employer when it matters most.
+Continued